About Us

 We are an innovative partner, mobilized to share hope wherever there is hardship, building communities that are just and know the love of Jesus.

 We give hope through the power of the gospel of Christ.
-We reach out to support others without discriminations.
+We reach out to support others without discrimination.
 We respect and value others, recognizing everyone’s worth.
 We responsively manage the resources entrusted to us.

-The Salvation Army began its work in London, England, in 1865 when William Booth, a minister, abandoned the conventional concept of a church and a pulpit and took his message of hope to the poor, the homeless, the hungry and the destitute.
+The Salvation Army began its work in London, England, in 1865 when William Booth, a minister, abandoned the conventional concept of a church and a pulpit and took his message of hope to the poor, the homeless the hungry and the destitute.
 By 1867 The Salvation Army had developed into a ministry offering basic schooling, reading rooms, penny banks, soup kitchens and relief aid to the destitute.
+In July 2015, more than 15,000 Salvation Army members and friends—including delegates from Bermuda—united in London, England, at the Boundless Congress to celebrate 150 years of bringing help and hope to the world’s most vulnerable.

 The Salvation Army is currently active in more than 130 countries with a mission to meet human needs, without discrimination, be transforming influences and promote the dignity of all persons.